davydos/vividwealth-app/workflow_state.md

 - Issue is that EXPO_TOKEN is set in the environment, which prevents username/password authentication
 - Cache restoration failing with 422 errors: "Failed to restore: Cache service responded with 422"
 - Failed to save cache: "This legacy service is shutting down, effective April 15, 2025"
+- ❌ Android credentials import failing with: "Generating a new Keystore is not supported in --non‑interactive mode"
+- ✅ Fixed Android credentials import by changing command to `npx eas-cli credentials:upload`

 **Step Status:**
 1. **lint-and-test:**